 Cancer therapies are sometimes characterized as first-line, second-line or third-line, and the FDA often approves new therapies initially only for third-line use.
 When cancer is detected early enough, first-line therapy, usually chemotherapy, hormone therapy, surgery, radiation therapy or a combination of these, is sometimes adequate to cure the cancer or prolong life without a cure.
 Second- and third-line therapies are administered to patients when prior therapy is not effective.
-The number of patients who receive second- and third-line treatment is significantly smaller than the number of patients who receive first-line treatment is often poorer than that of patients who receive first-line treatment.
+The number of patients who receive second- and third-line treatment is significantly smaller than the number of patients who receive first-line treatment, and the prognosis of patients who receive second- or third-line treatment is often poorer than that of patients who receive first-line treatment.